ProjectRemyx/Trident/README.md

 Changelog Trident .NET Application (4.7 / MVC5 / EF6)

+June 23, 2019
+- Added validation to forms

+- Fixed error in deleting a team if members are still in it
+   - Puts all members in deleting team to default "Unassigned" team
+   - Removed ability to delete "Unassigned" team

 June 22, 2019
 - Implemented user authorization.
 Any person visiting the site can see the member list and team list but to view details they must be logged in and a "member" of the guild.
 Database post functionality is locked to the "administrator" role.

 - Added delete confirmation messages

 - Added success/error messages on successful post actions

-- Added validation to forms

 - Fixed routes for better UX